grafana/mimir/pkg/scheduler/DESIGN.md

 ## Tree Queue: What and Why

-The "tree queue" structure serves the purpose of a discrete priority queue.
+The "tree queue" structure builds a discrete priority queue.
-The requests are split into many queues, each of which is located at a leaf node in the tree structure.
+Requests are split into many queues; each request queue is located at a leaf node in the tree structure.

-The tree structure enables some of the specific requirements of our queue selection algorithms:

-- we must select a queue to dequeue from based on two independent algorithms, each with their own state
-- there is a hierarchy of importance between the two algorithms - one is primary, the other secondary
-- one of the algorithms (tenant-querier shuffle shard) can reject all queue options presented to it, requiring us to return back up to the previous level of queue selection to continue searching.

-These requirements lend themselves to a search tree or decision tree structure;
+The prioritization decisions required for the request queue carry constraints which lend themselves to a search tree or decision tree structure:
-the levels of the tree express a clear hierarchy of decisonmaking between the two algorithms, and the depth-first traversal provides a familiar pattern for searching for a leaf node to dequeue from.
+- Each decision is taken independently of the other, making its decision based on some state
+- The decisions are hierarchical, or ordered; the same set of request queues may present a different final decision (request queue) depending on the order of decision execution
+- The second decision may return no valid queues.
+In this case, we defer back to first decision for a different result
+- If there are non-zero requests waiting to be served, and valid queriers available to serve those requests, then these two decisions combined _must_ eventually produce a request queue.

+The ordered nature of the decision-making can be expressed as tree levels, and the end goal of producing a request queue can be modeled as a depth-first search.

 ### Diagram: Dequeue Decision Tree (Simplified)

+> [!NOTE]
+> The system maintains a fourth query component, `unknown`, which is treated the same as `ingester-and-store-gateway`.
-For diagrams in this doc, we omit the `unknown` query component node and its subtree to save space.
+For diagrams in this doc, we omit the `unknown` query component node and its subtree for visual simplicity.
-The system treats `unknown` the same as `ingester-and-store-gateway`.

 ```mermaid
 ---